 I began to research images and began sketching ideas for my woodcuts from several publications .
 This books Ballets Russes and the Art of Design published by The Mocacelli Press became one of my best resources.

-I found a wonderful many wonderful photos of the work of Léon Bakst who created so many of the costumes in the ballets performed in Paris 1910.
-This one was one of the images I chose as my inspiration for Natasha.
+I found many wonderful photos pf the work of Leon Bakst who created so many of the costumes in the ballets performed in Paris 1910.
+The first image below was one of the images I chose as my inspiration for Natasha.

 After tracing the drawing, I began carving the 2 x 3 foot board... it took 3 days.

 Above you can see the Detail of the carving, followed by the challenging reduction woodcut printing process.
 Photo 2 above shows Ouida Touchon registering.
 We printed 8 colors x 8 prints equaling 16 runs of this image.
 Then the drying process begins.